 As well as being a professional DJ, Lulu is also an academic and journalist.
-She has a PhD in Sociology at Goldsmiths, and has written for a range of publications, from Jockey Slut and The Face through to The Independent and The New Statesman.
-Her academic work is soon to be published through Routledge and Palgrave Macmillan.
+She has a PhD in Sociology at Goldsmiths, and has written for a range of publications, from The Face through to The Independent & The New Statesman.
+Her first book has just been published through Routledge and Palgrave Macmillan.
 However, music has always been a central passion for Lulu, and a background in the music industry –not just writing about music but managing artists, record labels and promoting events – has helped shape Lulu’s career as a DJ.

-Lulu also loves festivals and sunshine, having played regularly at Lovebox, Bestival and Pikes hotel in Ibiza.
-In addition, Lulu’s wide range of interests matched with her friendly, professional approach and organic industry contacts has also led her to performing at art events such as Ryan Gander’s after-show party in Manchester with broadcaster and journalist Miranda Sawyer, and at awards ceremonies.
+Lulu also appears regularly at festivals such as Citadel, Lovebox, Bestival and the infamous Pikes hotel in Ibiza.
+In addition, Lulu’s wide range of interests matched with her friendly, professional approach have led her to performing at art events such as Ryan Gander’s after-show party in Manchester (with broadcaster and journalist Miranda Sawyer) & London’s Art Car Boot Fair.

 Lulu’s musical repertoire is fun, varied and eclectic, boasting disco, nu-disco, classic house, 80s electro, soul, funk, reggae, old school hip hop and R&B. Listen here.